DIPlib/diplib/src/documentation/image.md

     colorIm[ 0 ] = colorIm[ 1 ];
 ```

-When cast tack to an image, the image created shares the pixels with the original image,
+When cast back to an image, the image created shares the pixels with the original image,
 meaning that it is possible to write to a channel in this way:

 ```cpp